kubeshop/testkube/docs/docs/articles/running-tests.md

 ### Injected Environment Variables

-Below environment variables are automatically injected into each executed test pod:
+The following environment variables are automatically injected into each executed test pod:

 DEBUG:                          if debug mode is on
 RUNNER_ENDPOINT:                minio endpoint